Prompt engineering

 If you don't know the answer, say that you don't know.

-Here's an example of giving explicit instructions to give more specific results by limiting the responses to recently created sources:
+The example below illustrates how explicit instructions give more specific results by limiting the responses to recently created sources.

 Explain the latest advances in large language models to me.